Submissions

 Image Permissions

-Authors will be informed that a submission has been received.
-Once a manuscript has entered the review process it may take up to six months to receive notification.
+Authors will receive an automated confirmation that their submission has been received.
+Once a manuscript has entered the review process it may take up to six months to receive a decision.
 All editorial decisions will be communicated via email.
 Accepted manuscripts will be published online in accordance with ROMchip’s semi-annual schedule.
 Typically, manuscripts accepted for publication will be published within 6-12 months of notification.

-Interviews and Materials are typically not peer-reviewed for content but must meet all other requirements for Format, Length, Style, Images and Image Permissions as detailed in the General Author Guidelines.
-We strongly recommend prospective authors pitch their ideas to the Editorial Group by emailing Editor Laine Nooney [[email protected]].
+We strongly recommend prospective authors pitch their ideas to the Editorial Group by emailing Managing Editor Laine Nooney [laine.nooney@gmail.com].
 If you are unfamiliar with academic submission procedures, we are happy to assist you in putting together your submission.
+Freelance writers are encourage to explore our Freelancer Fund, which enables us to financial support independent, non-academic writers.

 Special Note for Interviews: Interviews may be published as a co-authored work by both the interviewer and the interviewee, should both parties desire that.
 Interviewer and interviewee should be listed as first and second author, respectively.

-Once the Editorial Group expresses interest in a pitch, the final work must be uploaded through the ROMchip submission portal.
-The main document under review must include the follow components:
+Once the Editorial Group expresses interest in a pitch, the final work must be uploaded through the ROMchip submission portal on this website

 Privacy Statement